DataDog/chef-datadog/README.md

 (in Berkshelf/Librarian format)

-**Note for Chef 14 users**: depending on your Chef 14 version, a warning about the `chef_handler` dependency could be seen due to this cookbook being dependant of the `chef_handler` recipe which is now shipped as part of Chef 14.
-This is only a warning and will be resolved in version 3.0.0.
+**Note for Chef 14 users**: you won't be able to use the command `knife supermarket install datadog` if you use Chef 14: the datadog cookbook is dependant of `chef_handler` for `Chef < 14`.
+A known workaround is to install the cookbook without its dependencies using the command:
+`knife supermarket install datadog -D` and to later setup the few dependencies of the cookbook (which are listed in `metadata.rb`).

+This will be resolved in version 3.0.0.

 Recipes
 =======